Graham County, North Carolina: Geography

 Fontana Lake, an impoundment of the Little Tennessee River, forms most of the northern border of the county, with the Great Smoky Mountains National Park on the other side of the lake.
 Fontana Lake is formed by Fontana Dam, the tallest dam in the eastern U.S. The remainder of the northern boundary of Graham County is almost completely formed by another impoundment of the Little Tennessee River, downstream from Fontana Dam, created by Cheoah Dam.
 Fontana Dam and Cheoah Dam are both operated by the Tennessee Valley Authority.

 The Appalachian Trail winds through Graham County.
 Part of the trail is located on top of Fontana Dam.
 The Cheoah River is noted for its Class IV and Class V whitewater rapids.
 The river is used for whitewater rafting about 17 days per year, based on a water-release schedule from Santeetlah Dam.
 Seventy-five percent of Lake Santeetlah shoreline borders national forest.

 Joyce Kilmer Memorial Forest, a rare example of an old growth cove hardwood forest, is located in northwestern Graham County.
 Joyce Kilmer Memorial Forest is part of the Joyce Kilmer-Slickrock Wilderness area.

 The eastern terminus of the Cherohala Skyway is located in northwestern Graham County.
 The 43 mi Cherohala Skyway connects Graham County with Tellico Plains, Tennessee.

 The Cherokee name for the area, Nantahala, is translated as "land of the noon-day sun" because 90% of the land is slopes of 30 degrees or greater, suggesting that in the valleys one sees the sun only in the middle of the day.

-Indian reservation
+As of 2024, Graham County has the third lowest amount of agricultural acreage in the state.
+The county has 2,256 acres of agricultural land and 70 farms.

+Cherokee reserve

-Parts of the Qualla Boundary, also known as the Eastern Cherokee Indian Reservation, are located in Graham County.
+Portions of the Qualla Boundary are located in Graham County.
 These sections of the Qualla Boundary are non-contiguous from the primary part of the Qualla Boundary located in Swain, Jackson, Cherokee and Haywood counties.
-The Cherokees who live in Graham County form the Snowbird Cherokee community.
+The Eastern Band of Cherokee Indians who live in Graham County form the Snowbird Cherokee community.